dnewbie25/Python-Quick-Reference/Guides/14_Files_And_Exceptions.md

 Our code has a **readlines( )** method.
 This one stores each line as an element in a list, ['3.1415926535\n', ' 8979323846\n', ' 2643383279'] with a *\n* escape character at the end.
 Now, do not think it's the same as **readline( )**, one is plural and the other is singular.
 This last one **reads only the first line of the file**.

 ## Working With A File's Contents

+Once you read a file you can do a lot of different stuff with it.
+Let's try to print the pi digits in one line without using any special method, just a loop.